tildearrow/kwin-lowlatency/README.md

 [kwin-lowlatency is available in the AUR.](https://aur.archlinux.org/packages/kwin-lowlatency)

+also available as a package in the [CachyOS repository](https://wiki.cachyos.org/en/home/Repo). thanks ptr1337!

 ## Manjaro

-Manjaro has updated Plasma to 5.23! use the AUR package.
+Manjaro has updated Plasma to 5.23! follow the Arch Linux instructions.

+## openSUSE Leap and Tumbleweed

+available at [home:DarkWav:kwin-lowlatency](https://software.opensuse.org/download.html?project=home%3ADarkWav%3Akwin-lowlatency&package=kwin-lowlatency).
+Leap is on 5.18 though.

 ## other distributions/manual method